What Is Earlobe Reconstruction?

 For isolated earlobe reconstruction, reduction, and repair, the procedure is usually performed in an office setting with local anesthesia or mild oral sedation.

-The procedure is performed under local anesthetic.
-This may or may not include the closure of a pierced earring hole or multiple holes.
-The incision line is then closed with several interrupted sutures where the lobe attaches to the cheek and on the backside of the ear.
+The procedure may or may not include the closure of a pierced earring hole or multiple holes.
+The incision line is closed with several interrupted sutures where the lobe attaches to the cheek and on the backside of the ear.
+The procedure takes approximately one hour.

 The earlobe is typically swollen for a couple of weeks after surgery.
 If the ear is to be re-pierced, that procedure can be performed about three weeks after surgery.
 In performing this procedure it is important to establish with the patient whether or not they have or seek an attached or detached earlobe.